Chicken sickles: Chicken-saber

-This sickle is similar in appearance to the Hook sword and although it is named a Dao (saber), it is based on the double-edged sword (Jian).
+This sickle is similar in appearance to the hook sword and although it is named a dao (saber), it is based on the double-edged sword (jian).
 There are several variations of this weapon.
 All have the distinctive hook and chicken "spur" on the head, but the sword blade is sometimes shortened to a small metal pole-arm.
 It is used for close-quarters combat.

-One noted practitioner of the Chicken-Saber Sickles was Xinyi Liuhe Grandmaster Lu Songgao (卢嵩高) (d.
+One noted user of the chicken-saber was xinyi liuhe Grandmaster Lu Songgao (卢嵩高; d.
 1962), one of the "Three Heroes from Zhoukou".
-Xinyi Liuhe and Wu-style t'ai chi master Dr. Stephen Yan (Yan Zhi Yuan), weapons champion of the First National Xinyi Liuhe Competition held in Henan Province in 2000, is pictured below wielding the Chicken-Sabers.